nav13n/carnd/CarND-Behavioral-Cloning-P3/writeup.md

 raining for 6 epochs with 20000 images per epoch just took around 15 min on an average MacbookPro.
 ![LossVisualisation]

+### 4. Final Model Architecture and Results

+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

+![Model]

 The final step was to run the simulator to see how well the car was driving around track one.
-A video of teh car driving on the track one is [here](./output.mp4)
+A video of the car driving on the track one is [here](./output.mp4)
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-![Model]

-####3.
-Creation of the Training Set & Training Process

-Instead of trying to gather my own driving data, I decided to use the data provided by Udacity as a personal challenge.
-The dataset contains around 8036 frames of car driving on track 1 Each frame contains images from left, right, center camera, and corresponding steering, brake and throttle values.

-Using the 8036 samples of driving_log.csv file, I created an image_frames list and corresponding steering_angles list.
-Each element of image_frames list contains a list of center, left, right camera image files name in the same order. (line 41-63, model.py)
-This dataset was randomly shuffled and further split into train and validation data set with 90-10 split ratio.

-To efficiently train the network without loading all the images in one go, I made use of keras generators to generate data on the fly for each batch of epoch.
-For each batch of the training epoch, the generator function randomly creates augmented training data for each slot of the batch size
-,by picking a random input image frame and steering angle, loading one of the images among left, centre right with adjusted angle, and and randomly applying augmentation functions on the loaded image frame and adjusted angle. (line 297-313, model.py) The preprocessing of cropping and resizing the data was also performed in the generator function itself.

-To make sure model never sees the validation set data, two different generator functions were created for training and validation set using the training and validation set data.

-The train and validation generator were finally used with keras fit_generator function train the model for 20000 epoch of batch size 32.

-Visualising the generated training set shows pretty balanced dataset that allowed model to generalise well.
-![FinalDataDistribution].